 Home, directed by J+M

-THE PROJECT’S BACKGROUND… A while ago I received an email from a person who was looking for help to shoot a small and independant experimental project.
+THE PROJECT’S BACKGROUND… A while ago I received an email from a person who was looking for help to shoot a small and independent experimental project.
 He attached a trailer shot by himself envisioning how he wanted the project to look.
 That person turned out to be Shane Europa and after watching the trailer I […]

 Shooting during summer is a great way to keep busy.